a7medsayed/tmdb-crud-app/README.md

 🐳 Docker + Docker Compose support

 📑 Auto-generated Swagger documentation

+🔄 Sync Movies from TMDB
+To sync the latest movies from TMDB, follow these steps:

+Login as Admin
+Use the following admin credentials to authenticate and obtain a JWT token:

+json
+Copy
+Edit
+{
+  "email": "ahmedsayed@gmail.com",
+  "password": "12345"
+}

 📦 Environment Variables
 Set these variables in a .env file (for local development) or rely on Docker Compose to inject them.